 The Vindictors are the battleline of the army and core of this warband.
-The Prime is one of the cheapest Leaders available in the warband, but his lack of special abilities and less than impressive profile (only the 2″ range stands out) makes him quite forgettable.
+The Prime is one of the cheapest Leaders available in the warband, but his lack of special abilities, despite the good attack profile with 2″ range, makes him quite forgettable.

 What makes the Vindictors (including the Prime) different than the rest of the troops is their Toughness 6 and the 2″ range.
 Their attack is also decent with 2/5 damage at Strength 4.
-The Prime has the same profile with one more attack (3).
+The Prime has the same profile with more wounds.

 Apart from the generic ability Blaze of Glory, they don’t have other abilities.

 The Vanquishers are the swordmasters, able to cut down the surrounding enemies with their special ability Vanquishing the Horde.
 For a Triple they roll a dice for each enemy within 3″ and on a 3-4 they allocate 1 damage, on a 5+ up to 6 damage (depending on the value of the ability).

 Their attack profile is already quite impressive with 4 attacks (5 for the Prime) at Strength 4 for 2/4 damage, but you need also to add Toughness 5 and 20 Wounds (25 for the Prime) to understand why they are the all-round unit.

 - Vigilor: 165 points